isaac-olatunji/Olist-Marketplace-Performance-Analysis/README.md

 > *"Effective BI analysis begins long before the dashboard.
 The dashboard is only the visible layer of a much larger workflow: Data Engineering → Data Quality → Data Modelling → SQL Analysis → Reporting Layer → Business Intelligence."*

-> *"Effective BI analysis begins long before the dashboard.
-The dashboard is only the visible layer of a much larger workflow: Data Engineering → Data Quality → Data Modelling → SQL Analysis → Reporting Layer → Business Intelligence."*

 ---

 ## 🧩 DAX Measures (Key Examples)